-Together we scoured overpriced wooden toys in bourgeois baby boutiques and purchased colourful children’s ‘tomes’ in local bookshops such as Shakespeare & Sons (before it moved to trendier Warschauer Strasse), Buchbox and Prior & Mumpitz, whose friendly and knowledgeable owner, Martina, always managed to find the right book.
-And we occasionally played table tennis on the Platz too, though the tables were often occupied by other players, or being used as makeshift seating—or even beds—by the square’s notorious (albeit perfectly innocuous in my experience) clique of drunks.
+Together we browsed overpriced wooden toys in bourgeois baby boutiques and purchased colourful children’s ‘tomes’ in local bookshops such as Shakespeare & Sons (before it moved to trendier Warschauer Strasse), Buchbox and Prior & Mumpitz, whose friendly and knowledgeable owner, Martina, always managed to find the right book.
+And we occasionally played table tennis on the Platz too, though the tables were often occupied by other players, or being used as makeshift seating—or beds—by the square’s notorious (albeit perfectly innocuous in my experience) clique of drunks.

 If this all sounds horribly cliched, that’s how it also feels to me, at least now, several years on.
-But when we—myself, my son, his mum–moved there in 2008, we genuinely knew nothing about “Helmi” or Prenzlauer Berg.
+But when we—myself, my son, his mum—moved there as a family in 2008, we genuinely knew nothing about “Helmi” or Prenzlauer Berg.
 We had queued up to look at apartments right across the inner-city but the only one we liked, which happened to be the last on our list, was on Dunckerstraße, the long, cobbled street that borders Helmholtzplatz’s eastern edge.

 The area’s gentrification process was arguably complete by the time we moved in.
 But in any case, I was smitten.
-As someone who grew up in a working-class family and had subsequently had to work his proverbial British arse off to move himself upwards in life, I was proudly gratified and humbled to wind up here.
+As someone who grew up in a working-class family and subsequently had to work his proverbial British arse off to move himself upwards in life, I was proudly gratified and humbled to wind up here.
 If anything I had imposter syndrome wandering around these handsome streets, whose verdant chestnut, maple and lime trees and grandly restored tenements seemed to magically transport me to pre-war Europe…

-Right below our apartment there was, still is, a small museum called Zimmermeister Brunzelbaut ein Mietshaus (“Master carpenter Brunzel builds a rental house”).
+Right below our apartment there was, and still is, a small museum called Zimmermeister Brunzelbaut ein Mietshaus (“Master carpenter Brunzel builds a rental house”).
 For just a couple of euros, you can step inside this preserved home from the turn of the twentieth century.
-Smaller than its neighbours, it comprises a modest living room decorated with patterned wallpaper, simple wooden furniture and a plain, white-tiled Kachelofen (coal heated stove); small kitchen with a charcoal stove; and an even smaller bedroom with just enough room for a bed.
+Smaller than its neighbours, it comprises a modest living room decorated with patterned wallpaper, simple wooden furniture and a plain, white-tiled Kachelofen (coal heated stove); a small kitchen with a charcoal stove; and an even smaller bedroom with just enough room for a bed.

-As if to counter the charming ‘retro’ aesthetic of the place, the museum guide pointed out that there were no electrical sockets (only around four percent of homes in Berlin had electricity at that time, since it was too expensive); that tenants usually gathered in the less spacious kitchen since it was more consistently heated (the Kachelofen in the lounge was mostly decorative); and that anything up to fifteen inhabitants might live here together.
+As if to counter the charming ‘retro’ aesthetic of the place, the museum guide pointed out during my visit that there were no electrical sockets (only around four percent of homes in Berlin had electricity at that time, since it was too expensive); that tenants usually gathered in the less spacious kitchen since it was more consistently heated (the Kachelofen in the lounge was mostly decorative); and that anything up to fifteen inhabitants might live here together.
 While we used our balcony one floor above for reading and growing tomatoes and sunflowers, a hundred years ago it would have been more likely used to keep chickens or rabbits.

 The museum provided me with a convenient springboard to dive more deeply into the history of my new neighbourhood.
 I discovered that the area now known as Prenzlauer Berg only got its name in 1921; up until the mid-nineteenth century it lay outside the city boundaries—as demarcated by the Customs & Excise Wall—and consisted mainly of a few farms, breweries and abundant windmills.
 It was generally known as Feldmark or Windmühlenberg (Windmill Hill).

 James Hobrecht’s 1862 urban expansion plan changed the area, and the city, dramatically.
 Commissioned as a direct response to Prussia’s feverishly paced industrialisation process, the plan involved knocking down the customs wall and extending the city limits to make room for the workers and their families already flooding into Berlin.
-Between 1849 and 1880—intensified in the meantime by German unification in 1871—the urban population swelled from 412,000 to over a million; by 1914 it had doubled again.
+Between 1849 and 1880—intensified by German unification in 1871—the urban population swelled from 412,000 to over a million; by 1914 it had doubled again.

 As the old boundaries came down, the profit-hungry developers moved in on the gloriously large, empty plots, constructing factories and breweries, churches and schools, and of course housing for workers.
 To squeeze in as many people as was humanly—or rather, inhumanely—possible, they built their five-storey tenements narrow (property taxes were related to the frontal width) but deep, with several blocks behind one another, connected with courtyards just large enough to adhere to fire regulations.
 The blocks quickly became known as Mietskaserne, or rental barracks; so called because they were reminiscent of densely packed Prussian military barracks.